 According to the experts, usually, toddlers are unpredictable with their food habits.
 Sometimes, feeding a toddler (1-to-3 years old) become a challenging task for parents because, the child's health and growth are important at the time of this stage.
 Remember, a toddler's appetite can vary every day, but a parent should be careful about the toddler’s growth and health.

-, health and budget-friendly meal and snack ideas, safety suggestions, and many more.
+The article is offering you complete eating guidelines on feeding issues, health and budget-friendly meal and snack ideas, safety suggestions, and many more.

 You can offer the same food that you enjoy.
 Cook well and add different flavors to make the food more delicious.